vitaly-t/spex/docs/concept/sequencing.md

 ### Example

-Let's create an academic example of a linked sequence that calculates primes from a previous result.
+Let's implement a linked sequence that calculates primes from the previous result.

 ```javascript
 function nextPrime(value) {